Saint John's Health Center New Visitor Policy

 Update to COVID-19 Visitation Policy

 Providence Saint John’s Health Center understands the important role visitors play in supporting the well-being and recovery of patients.
-To protect the health of our patients and caregivers, and to prevent the spread of COVID-19, we have updated our visitor policy to allow one visitor per patient (see restrictions below) based on recommendations from the California Department of Public Health (CDPH).
+To protect the health of our patients and caregivers, and to prevent the spread of COVID-19, we have updated our visitor policy to allow two visitors per patient for non-COVID patients (see restrictions below).
 Visiting hours will be daily from 9 a.m. – 7 p.m.
+Up to one visitor 18 years and older may stay overnight, but must be in the health center before 7 p.m.

 Inpatient and Outpatient Areas